kiranvad/MLCD/Readme.md

 This is a demo of Multi-Task metric learning framework introduced for combinatorial datasets.

-We use the following packages available for free online:
+We use the following packages available for free:

 * [SpectralClustering suite](http://vision.ucsd.edu/~sagarwal/spectral-0.2.tgz)